 The best way to skip the long lines in Paris is to buy the skip the lines tickets in advance.

 Buying these tickets online will save you hours of looking bored and pale to becoming anxious as you wait to enter that popular site.

 You can buy this skip the line entry ticket to the Eiffel tower ( you’d want to buy this because the line can get crazy insane – after all, it’s the most visited European landmark in Paris)!

 If you plan on visiting the Louvre museum ( in which case you should, since it’s the largest and most visited art and antique museum in the world), then get yourself this skip the line entry ticket to the Louvre!

-You can use this link to purchase all the skip the line tickets of popular sites in Paris from GetYourGuide.
+You can use this link to purchase all the skip-the-line tickets of popular sites in Paris from GetYourGuide.
 Alternatively, you can check out this list of the Paris skip the line tickets for popular attractions

 Related post: Tips for Visiting the Eiffel Tower